liuming/process_kill/README.md

-# process_kill
+# ProcessKill
-process kill is a specification to kill system processes with multiple signals and intervals
+ProcessKill is a specification to kill running software processes with multiple signals and intervals